 GigaVUE-TA200 Notes Transceivers For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
-Network, Tool, Hybrid, or Stack Port The 100Gb/40Gb ports on GigaVUE-TA200 can be used as network, tool, hybrid, or stack-link ports.
-For stack-link support, refer to Stack-Links on page 37.
+Network, Tool, Hybrid, or Stack Port The 100Gb/40Gb ports on GigaVUE-TA200 can be used as network, tool, hybrid, or stack- link ports.
+For stack-link support, refer to Stack-Links on page 36.
 Stack-Links Stack-Links at 10Gb/25Gb-When ports on the GigaVUE-TA200 are broken out into 4x10G mode or 4x25G mode, they support stack-links.
 Stack-Links at 100Gb-PRT-HD0-C06X24 on GigaVUE HD Series (LR4 and CWDM4 only on C06 ports) and not supported with SR4 transceivers.
 For details about the supported 10Gb/25Gb/40Gb/100Gb stack-links, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
-Map Rules and Port Filters The GigaVUE-TA200 supports 256 map rules per chassis and 20 egress port filters per chassis.
+Map Rules and Port Filters The GigaVUE-TA200 supports 256 map rules per chassis, by default and 20 egress port filters per chassis.
+For details about the maximum map rules, refer to the " Maximum Map Rules " table in the GigaVUE-FM Users Guide .

 Port Licensing On the GigaVUE-TA200, only the first 32 out of 64 ports are enabled.
 A port license is available to enable an additional 32 ports.
 Refer to Port Licensing on page 63.
 Cluster Licensing Connecting a GigaVUE-TA200 to a cluster requires the Advanced Features License.